 - 2.1.
 Returning Officer (RO) - 2.1.1.
 The Returning Officer is responsible for the operation and conduct of an election held to fill internal positions within the party or gauge support on an issue by plebiscite.
 The Returning Officer is to conduct the election according to this by-law, and any associated by-laws referring to a specific election. - 2.1.2.
 The Returning Officer may appoint Deputy Returning Officers and Electoral Volunteers to conduct parts of the role outlined in this and associated by-laws. - 2.1.3.
 The Returning Officer can be an external or internal person or organisation, in the case that an external Returning Officer is appointed, an internal Deputy Returning Officer must be appointed. - 2.1.4.
-A Standing Returning Officer is appointed by State Council every year in the Council directly before the start of the Financial year. - 2.1.5.
-If the position of Returning officer becomes vacant for any reason, the Deputy Returning
+One or more Returning Officers will be appointed by State Council every year at the State Council meeting prior to the AGM. - 2.1.5.
+When more than one Returning Officer has been appointed, the Management